OHS-awoodbridge/Pad-O-Matic/README.md

 ## Geiger Counter click into random numbers
 The method used to create random number is to collect the monotonic time of three clicks (time.monotonic_ns()) if the distance between the first two clicks is greater, it's a 1 otherwise it's a 0.
 I used this method on my previous [Radiant Dice](https://hackaday.io/project/188240-radiant-dice) project which showed an even distribution over 800,000 clicks.

 I have included a datalogging version of the code which uses a Teensy 4.1 because of its SD Card.
 I have included the integers I've logged for reference/evaluation.

-- v1 included a bias to odd digits.
-- v2 I incresed the delay after processing a bit and I'm seeing if that resolves it.
+I tried a couple different code examples, and I'm not changing the original code, since it seemed to have the least about of bias and used the least amout of bits per digit (5 bit integers).
+I tried using 8 bit integers as well as as using various mapping functions, and didn't find a better version.

 ## Worksheets for use in my classroom
 - Background/Directions Set: https://docs.google.com/document/d/1qtqCm59j31Vwh4kVkExBnryiyPrK6ayH71Pr0rYz72U/edit?usp=sharing